-The BLUEMED Initiative offers a shared strategic framework for working towards a healthy, productive and resilient Mediterranean Sea that is better known and valued.
+The BlueMed Initiative offers a shared strategic framework for working towards a healthy, productive and resilient Mediterranean Sea that is better known and valued.
 It is designed to tap the full potential of the marine and maritime sectors, structuring transnational cooperation to create new 'blue' jobs and to improve social wellbeing, sustainable prosperity and the environmental status of the region and its surroundings.

-Acknowledging the importance of developing a shared vision of the Mediterranean Sea as a common resource, to promote security, safety and prosperity of present and future generations, the Mediterranean countries are willing to coordinate and integrate efforts to implement the BLUEMED Initiative.
+Acknowledging the importance of a shared vision of the Mediterranean Sea as a common resource, to promote security, safety and prosperity of present and future generations, Mediterranean countries are willing to coordinate and integrate efforts to implement the BlueMed Initiative.

-To ensure the flourishing of the blue economy and dignify the Mediterranean environment and its inhabitants, conflicting use of the Sea resource needs to be overcome, taking full account of extant anthropogenic impacts occurred over the last decades in total unawareness of the complexity and fragility of this ecosystem.
+To ensure flourishing of the blue economy and to dignify the Mediterranean environment and its inhabitants conflicting uses of the sea resources need to be overcome, taking full account of extant anthropogenic impacts occurring over the last decades in total unawareness of the complexity and fragility of this ecosystem.

-Joint efforts of Mediterranean countries, with the support of the European Commission, have been carried out since 2014 and resulted in the launch of the BLUEMED Strategic Research and Innovation Agenda (SRIA), calling for joint and aligned research and innovation strategies, programmes and activities on the Mediterranean Sea.
+Joint efforts of Mediterranean countries, with the support of the European Commission, have been carried out since 2014 and resulted in the launch of the BlueMed Strategic Research and Innovation Agenda (SRIA), calling for aligned research and innovation strategies, programmes and activities.

-Synergies and complementarities among all the involved stakeholders will maximise existing and future opportunities and the use of the most appropriate instruments, thus structuring cooperation for advancing the Strategic Research and Innovation Agenda for Blue Growth in the Euro-Mediterranean Region.
-The BLUEMED Initiative supports and facilitates cooperation and coordination not only among EU Member States but also among all the Mediterranean countries, in order to promote the alignment of programmes and pooling of resources and investments to address the challenges identified in the BLUEMED SRIA.
-Coordination with two relevant initiatives targeting the Mediterranean Basin at sub-regional level, namely the WESTMED - Towards a Sustainable Blue Economy Initiative for the Western Mediterranean, and the EUSAIR - European Strategy for Adriatic-Ionian Region, will enhance the efficiency of the actions, the investments in marine and maritime research, innovation and technology and will reduce fragmentation and duplication of efforts.
+Synergies and complementarities among all involved stakeholders will maximise existing and future opportunities and the use of the most appropriate instruments, thus structuring cooperation for advancing the Strategic Research and Innovation Agenda for Blue Growth in the Euro-Mediterranean Region.
+The BlueMed Initiative supports and facilitates cooperation and coordination among all the Mediterranean countries, in order to promote the alignment of programmes and pooling of resources and investments to address the challenges identified in the BlueMed SRIA.
+Coordination with two relevant initiatives targeting the Mediterranean Basin at sub-regional level, namely WESTMED - Towards a Sustainable Blue Economy Initiative for the Western Mediterranean, and EUSAIR - European Strategy for Adriatic-Ionian Region, will enhance the efficiency of the actions, as well as investments in marine and maritime research, innovation and technology and also reduce fragmentation and duplication of efforts.
 At the same time, connection with the Regional Smart Specialization Strategies will enhance the Blue Growth perspective in the coastal/maritime and insular regions/countries.

-The BLUEMED Strategic Research and Innovation Agenda (SRIA) is a living document designing a shared pattern to foster blue growth in the Mediterranean area.
-It targets multiple stakeholders and end-users, involving all relevant players in the consolidation process, national ministries, regional authorities, research organizations, research infrastructures, academia, the private sector, non-governmental and international organizations and the public, thus engaging the quadruple helix.
+The BlueMed Strategic Research and Innovation Agenda (SRIA) is a living document designing a shared pattern to foster blue growth in the Mediterranean area.
+It targets multiple stakeholders and end-users, involving all relevant players in the consolidation process, national ministries, regional authorities, research organizations, research infrastructures, academia, the private sector, non-governmental and international organizations and the public, thus engaging the guadruple helix.

-The BLUEMED SRIA addresses the crucial aspect of multilevel governance, bottom-up and horizontal (interregional and transnational), which must be taken into account when implementing its goals.
-The implementation plan will allow for different types of actions to be undertaken at different levels, with respect to geographical coverage, critical mass, joint funding, coordination of national/regional efforts or the use of EU instruments.
+The BlueMed SRIA addresses the crucial aspect of multilevel governance, bottom-up and horizontal (interregional and transnational), which must be taken into account when implementing its goals.
+The related Implementation Plan1 allows for different types of actions to be undertaken according to a sub-set of priorities at different levels, with respect to geographical coverage, critical mass, joint funding, coordination of national/regional efforts or the use of EU instruments.